Stellarium/stellarium/BUILDING.md

 ### Linux specifics

-To create a source package (TGZ) on linux you need run:
+To create a source packages on linux you need run:
 ```
 $ make package_source
 ```